aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 PeekingDuck has a class of :mod:`augment` nodes that can be used to perform preprocessing or postprocessing of images/videos.
-Augment currently lets you modify the brightness and contrast, and undistort an image.
+Augment currently lets you modify the brightness and contrast, and remove distortion from a wide-angle camera image.
 For more details on image undistortion, refer to the documentation on :mod:`augment.undistort` and :mod:`dabble.camera_calibration`.

 The ``pipeline_config.yml`` below shows how to use the :mod:`augment.brightness` node within the pipeline: